 - Paid ads — Yes, a boosted post is also paid, but “paid ads” refer to a different type of social media advertising.
 These ads don’t show up on your business page, but provide much better ROI.
 That’s because your social media ads specialist (that’s me) has greater control over who sees the ad, when and where it runs, and what’s in the ad creative.

-- Target audiences — Sometimes shortened to “audiences” or referred to as “targeting,” your target audience is the pool of people chosen to see your social media or Google ad.
+- Target audiences — Sometimes shortened to “audiences” or referred to as “targeting,” your target audience is the pool of people chosen to see your paid ad.
 It’s our job to reach the people most likely to be interested in your business and lead them through the sales funnel (remember that?).
 We develop target audiences based on location, demographics, online behavior, or email lists to serve ads to the people most likely to turn into paying customers.

 - CPC — Cost per click.
 In a social media ad campaign, CPC is how much you paid the platform for each person who clicked to your website.
 “Link clicks” track the number of actual clicks.
 “Landing page views” track the number of people who stayed on your landing page for at least 3 seconds (a much better metric!).